smarthomej/addons/bundles/org.smarthomej.binding.knx/README.md

 |-----------|---------------|-------------|
 | ga        | Group address | 9.001       |

-*Attention:* When linking the channel to an item that has a dimension (e.g. `Number:Temperature`) the unit is stripped (i.e. no conversion takes place).
-So if you send `23.1 °C` to the item a value of `23.1` will be send to the KNX bus, no matter if you choose DPT 9.001 (which is temperature in degree Celsius and 23.1 is indeed the correct value) or DPT 9.002 (which is temperature in Kelvin where 296.25 would be the correct value).
-If you need other units, you need to use a rule or a profile to convert the value.
+The `number` channel has full support for UoM.

+Incoming values from the KNX bus are converted to values with units (e.g. `23 °C`).
+If the channel is linked to the correct item-type (`Number:Temperature` in this case) the display unit can be controlled my item metadata (e.g. `%.1f °F` for 1 digit of precision in Fahrenheit).
+The unit is stripped if the channel is linked to a plain number item (type `Number`).

+Outgoing values with unit are first converted to the unit associated with the DPT (e.g. a value of `10 °F` is converted to `-8.33 °C` if the channel has DPT 9.001).
+Values from plain number channels are sent as-is (without any conversion).

 ##### Channel Type "string"